 5. Fail to show empathy.
 People hire lawyers to advocate for them — sit on the same side of the table.
 Hold your adversarial chops at bay until your next day in court and bring out your ability to understand what works and doesn’t work for your client.
 That doesn’t mean you should sugarcoat the truth or keep bad news to yourself.
 Quite the reverse!
 If you find yourself trying to prove your client wrong or battling with her about what she can and cannot do, take a deep breath and start again — with the resolve to do whatever you can ethically to help your client.

-So, in essence, if you want your clients to know that you are grateful for their business and you care for their outcomes, bear the following guidance in mind:
+If you want your clients to know you are grateful for their business and you care for their outcomes, bear the following guidance in mind:

 - Communicate well and often.